 Dr. Cindy Johnson

 Dr. Cindy Johnson has had a heart for animals since childhood.
 So, becoming a veterinarian is living out her dream.
 She began this journey by receiving her Bachelor’s in Biology and Associates in Veterinary Technology from Morehead State University in Kentucky.
 Then she graduated from veterinary school at The Ohio State University (Go Buckeyes!)
 She is also an AVCA (American Veterinary Chiropractic Association) certified animal chiropractor.
 After working for an animal hospital in Columbus, Ohio, she decided to venture away from her native Ohio to enjoy the warm weather and beautiful outdoors of the “Peak of good living.”
-She worked at a Raleigh based veterinary clinic for nine years.
-After over 10 years of veterinary experience, she opened Peak City Veterinary Hospital.
-In her free time, she enjoys the outdoors and concerts.
+She worked at a Raleigh- based veterinary clinic for nine years.
+After over 10 years of veterinary experience, she decided it was time to take on a new venture and opened Peak City Veterinary Hospital.
+When not completely immersed in the world of Veterinary Science, she relaxes while embracing the outdoors and attending concerts.
 She also enjoys working out and spending time with family (which include her dog, Loki, and cats, Fender and Gibson.)